-A World Resource Book of 33 Australian Aboriginal Tales from the Dreaming, told by Pauline E McLeod and June E Barker, and Francis Firebrace Jones, and gathered and assembled by Helen F McKay.
+A World Resource Book of 33 Australian Aboriginal Tales from the Dreaming told by storytellers Pauline McLeod, June Barker and Francis Firebrace Jones to Helen McKay.

 Read the overview of Australia, containing the geography – from an Aboriginal perspective.
 Understand more of the Aboriginal people, their customs – such as the totemic system – and the Aboriginal art forms of art, music and dance.